Dr. Richard J. Rimler, DPM/ "Doc Rick"

 MATERIALS USED: A soft yet firm cushioned material is used in the "Regular" model.
 A softer cushioned material is used in the "Sensitive Foot" model

 WHEN SHOULD I USE THEM?
-Use them during daily living activities (cooking, cleaning, etc.), shopping, and while exercising
+Use them at home, at work, when shopping and while "exercising".

 HOW LONG WILL THEY LAST?
 Usually 3-5 years depending on the wear and tear, person's weight, person's foot type